paperclip-ui/legacy-paperclip/README.md

 ### Visual regression testing

 Paperclip encourages you to define previews of _every_ visual state of your UI.
-Because of that, you automatically get visual regression testing - no set up required.
+Because of that, you automatically get visual regression testing - no setup required.
 Just run `percy-paperclip` in your Paperclip project.

 ![Percy snapshots](./assets/snapshot.gif)